 Cereal can be a snack too, right?
 Cheerios are a suitable treat for small children because they're easy for little fingers to grasp onto and tiny enough to swallow without much chewing.

 Fritos are the key ingredient of the Walking Taco.
-You know, the elementary way of making a taco even more easy to eat while en route to your next destination?
+You know, the elementary way of making a taco even easier to eat while en route to your next destination?
 If you don't know what we're talking about, consider checking out this recipe from The Girl Who Ate Everything.

-Last, but certainly not least, is the Oreo.
 Creme slathered between two chocolate cookies is perhaps one of the most satisfying food items to dunk in a cold glass of milk.
-The Oreo cookie has been on the shelves since 1912, and in 2016, the product accumulated more than $2 billion in global annual revenue—the most of any cookie company that year.
+The Oreo cookie has been on the shelves since 1912, and in 2016, the product accumulated more than $2 billion in global annual revenue—the most of any cookie company that year